ibm-cloud-architecture/refarch-jee-monolith-to-microservices/Legacy-Backend/README.md

 **Setting Up Security**

-1. Log into the Admin Console via <http://localhost:9043/admin>.
+1. Log into the Admin Console.

 2. In the Global security section, check **Enable application security** and click **Save**.